eweninja/godot-firebase-multiplayer-example/README.md

 **Work in progress**.

 Example project in Godot 4.1 using [GodotFirebase](https://github.com/GodotNuts/GodotFirebase).
-Shared multiplayer with authority for own player.
+Firebase Realtime Database shared multiplayer with authority for own player.

 ## Reason